Future domain names will be local and international

 Web 2.0 design=simplicity

-September 26, 2008 at 10:46 am | In tech | Leave a CommentTags: web design
+September 26, 2008 at 10:46 am | Posted in tech | Leave a commentTags: web design

 Web 2.0 design is always returns to simple, clean design.
 NOT boring.
 Not empty.
 As a designer you use what you need and what benefits your user the most.
 Leave the rest out.
 Think in terms of being economical with each pixel as if each one cost you cash.